 Once, I was a happy monkey.
 I lived in a beautiful thick forest with my mother and two brothers.
 We ran and played in the lush grass.
 On one hot day, I fell fast asleep in the cool shade of a tree.
 Suddenly the bright sun woke me up.
 I opened my eyes and could not believe what I saw everything has changed.
 Everything had been destroyed.
-I stood and looked at the stumps that used to be trees.
-Nothing was left apart from hard dry ground and only streets and building
+I stood hard dry ground and only streets and building